-Early Years Educator reference 1.17
+Early Years Educator 1.17

+reference

-Criteria 1.17 There are different pedagogical approaches and what these are, such as: play direct teaching adult explanations adult modelling learning from peers
+Criteria 1.17 There are different pedagogical approaches and what these are, such as:

+• play

+direct teaching

+adult explanations

+adult modelling

+learning from peers

-guided learning.
+guided learning

-Assessed skills The student demonstrates different pedagogical approaches, such as: play direct teaching adult explanations adult modelling learning from peers guided learning.
+Assessed skills The student demonstrates different pedagogical approaches, such as:

+• play

+direct teaching

+adult explanations

+adult modelling

+learning from peers

+guided learning

 Professional Yes

-discussion allowed?
+Discussion allowed?

 Assessor judgement guidance

 Working towards competence Competence

-Limited or inconsistent ability to confidently Appropriate and consistent ability to confidently

-demonstrate the following pedagogical approaches: demonstrate the following pedagogical
+Limited or inconsistent ability to confidently demonstrate the following pedagogical approaches: Appropriate and consistent ability to confidently demonstrate the following pedagogical approaches: • play • direct teaching • adult explanations • adult modelling • learning from peers • guided learning

-• play approaches:

-direct teaching play

-adult explanations direct teaching

-adult modelling adult explanations

-learning from peers adult modelling

-guided learning. learning from peers

-guided learning.

-This criteria should be achieved through observation.
-Discussion can be used to allow the student to achieve the breadth and depth of the criteria.
+This criterion should be achieved through observation.
+Discussion can be used to allow the student to achieve the breadth and depth of the criterion.

-The assessor must be able to see the student demonstrate:
+The Assessor must be able to see the student demonstrate:

 - play

 - direct teaching

 - adult explanations

 - adult modelling

 - learning from peers

-- guided learning.
+- guided learning